apcshields/information-literacy-radar/explanation.md

+---
+title: 'Using radar charts to visualize information literacy objectives in the context of the information literacy framework: Some limitations and variations'
+author: Andrew Shields, librarian, Goshen College
+date: August 6, 2015
+...

 We sat around our little table, trying to express how we thought the fitting-together-and-interdependency of the six frames of the ACRL's new(-ish) <cite>[Framework for Information Literacy for Higher Education][A]</cite> changed the way we represented the relationship between our student learning objectives for information literacy and the ACRL's "recommendation".
 The librarians who originally led the development of our learning objectives had left us with a list of objectives[^f1] for each learning activity, annotated so that each objective was explicitly tied to an outcome or outcomes in the ACRL's older <cite>[Information Literacy Competency Standards for Higher Education][B]</cite>.
 For instance, those librarians had tied their learning objective:

 > Students will determine if retrieved information satisfied need and will refine search if necessary.